ethankenneth/designs/README.md

 # designs
-PDFs of designs created for Digital Design Course at Northampton Community College
+PDFs of designs created for Digital Design Course at Northampton Community College.

+Designs created using Adobe products InDesign and Photoshop.